Create and manage access tokens

 Modify existing tokens

-1. Access your tokens under Account Settings > Security.
-This page shows an overview of all your tokens.
+In the Security section, select Personal access tokens.
+This page shows an overview of all your tokens, and lists if the token was generated manually or if it was auto-generated.
 You can also view the number of tokens that are activated and deactivated in the toolbar.